 Defence Counsel often seek to use a 4.0, 4.5 or even 5.0% discount rate on the basis that insurance companies can invest assets in private placements such as aircraft leasing, REITS, etc. and thus generate higher investment returns than can Joe Public.
 While an insurance company’s ability to obtain higher investment returns than any plaintiff is without doubt, nor is there any case law agreeing with a 4 or 5% discount rate.
 To highlight the significance of this debate look at the difference between a 1% and a 5% present value discount rate on a $1,200 per month benefit for a 50 year old plaintiff.
-Using the actual C.J.A. rates, the present value of future LTD benefits to age 65 equals $216,000.
+Using the actual rates prescribed in the Rules, the present value of future LTD benefits to age 65 equals $216,000.
 At 1%, the present value equals $200,570.
 At 5%, it equals $153,417.

 Discount rates accordingly play a huge role in achieving an agreeable lump sum number.
 Starting at a 1% rate tends to inflame LTD insurers since it produces a number far above the insurer`s full claim value, (at least such full claim value as set by insurance company actuaries and which actuarial value limits the claims consultant’s room for flexibility at mediation) and since it tends to put an unachievable number into the minds of the plaintiff.
-Using the C.J.A. or a 1% discount rate also significantly reduces the chance of a successful mediation (see Important Statistics below).
+Using the 1% discount rate also significantly reduces the chance of a successful mediation (see Important Statistics below).
 Besides, argue LTD insurers, since a Court cannot order a lump sum future buyout why bother debating a 1% discount rate lump sum number at mediation?
 As per the case law cited above, 4 cases have specifically held that a Court cannot award a lump out of future LTD benefits.

 Conversely, plaintiff counsel take issue when the insurer seeks to use a 4.5% discount rate when the plaintiff is over age 60 with limited years until 65 and thus leaving a limited number of years for the LTD insurer’s investments to bear fruit.
 This is a legitimate issue to be debated at mediation.